 "As you wish, Lord Conqueror.
 I will-"

-Nemina bowed at the waist before she begun to excort the other Priestess and worshippers from the Conqueror's presence.
+Nemina bowed at the waist.
+Next, she began to escort the other Priestesses and worshippers from the Conqueror's presence.

-Ri was set to follow, but her Lord grabbed her hand and brought her over to the altar.
-Falling on her knees, Ri did the same.
-She glanced over at the Conqueror to see that her sapphire orbs were closed in prayer.
-The petite former hand-maiden had no clue what was happening in the Realm, but if it influenced the Conqueror to seek out the goddess of war and wisdom sanctification, it must be serious.
+Ri was set to follow them, but her Lord grabbed her hand, bringing her over to the altar.
+Falling on her knees, Ri did the same whilst glancing over at the Conqueror to behold that her sapphire orbs were closed in prayer.
+The former Handmaiden had no clue what was happening in the Realm, but if it influenced the Conqueror to seek out the goddess of war and wisdom's sanctification, it must be serious.

-She gazed at the statue of Minerva looking down at them from across the altar.
-Closing her eyes too, Ri prayed with genuine purpose for her Lord and the continuation of her reign.
+Viewing the statue of Minerva that was looking down at them from across the altar, Ri shut her eyes too, and prayed with genuine purpose for her Lord, as well as the continuation of her reign.

-The Conqueror found herself asking for aid on another dilemma other than her confrontation with Brutus.
-She was trying to fathom why, after giving the news to Ri that she would be apprenticed by Aristotle in Athens, instead of telling anyone else in the castle for almost a completed April moon, she chose to confess it to Lyceus.
-The Prince impart on her yesterday that he was smitten with Ri, prehaps he let Ri on that fact also.
+The Conqueror found herself seeking aid on another dilemma other than her confrontation with Brutus.
+She was trying to fathom why after giving the news to Ri that she would be apprenticed by Aristotle in Athens, instead of telling anyone else in the castle for almost a completed April moon, she chose to confess it to Lyceus.
+The Prince had imparted to her yesterday that he was smitten with Ri and perhaps he had disclosed the fact to the strawberry blonde also.

 "Milady?"
 Ri couldn't believe her ears.

-Ri's eyes widen in shock.
+Ri's eyes widened in shock.
 How did the Conqueror find out?
-She had disclosed that information to Lyceus this morning.
+She had only divulged that information to Lyceus this morning.

-"You don't even call him by his title, you just call him Lyceus as if y'all have a personal relationship.
-Are you two intimate?" her lord echoed.
+"You don't even call him by his title.
+You just call him Lyceus as if y'all have a personal relationship.
+Are you two intimate?"
+Her Lord inquired.

 The declaration appeased the Conqueror greatly, but she still had a few questions.
-"Lyceus wanted to console you, that is why you confided in him?"
+"Lyceus wanted to console you, that's why you confided in him?"

 "You wish not to go to Athens?"

-"It's my dream to be a bard, Milady, but not at the expense of not being with you."
-Ri replied.
+"It's my dream to be a bard, Milady.
+But not at the expense of not being with you."
+Ri expounded.

 "Do you love me, Ri.
-I mean, to the level of wanting me to court you?"
+I mean, on the level of wanting me to court you?"

-Ri eyes closed once again, she was fearful of how the Conqueror would react, but nodded her head in the positive.
+Ri's eyes closed once again.
+She was fearful of how the Conqueror would react, but nodded her head in the positive.

 "Turn away from me, Ri."

-Ri's body tensed at the command, then she awkwardly did so on her knees.
-With her back to the Conqueror, she felt something cold encircle her neck, and her first instinct was that her Lord was going to kill her.
-Ri eyes coruscated to the necklace that had an identical glimmer to the temple's altar that they was kneeling beside.
-A jade pendent was dangling below her throat.
+Ri's body tensed at the decree.
+Then, she gracelessly did so on her knees.
+With her back to the Conqueror, Ri could feel something cold encircle her neck, coaxing her to believe it was a blade and the Lord Conqueror was going to kill her for the amorous pronouncement.
+Hastily opening her eyes, Ri's gaze coruscated to the necklace that had an identical glimmer to the temple's altar they were kneeling beside and a jade pendent was dangling below her throat.

-Ri felt herself being brought up to her feet with the Conqueror, before warm breath tickled her ear, claiming.
-"This is my gift to you and a symbol of a promise."
+Ri felt herself being raised onto her feet with the Conqueror, before warm breath tickled her ear, claiming, "This is my gift to you and a symbol of a promise."

-The Conqueror twirled her around to lock blue with greenish blue orbs.
-"You are still going to Athens.
+The Conqueror twirled her around to connect blue with aqua orbs.
+"You are still going to Athens to become a bard.
 It is a dream I wish for you as well.
-Once I am finished with my progress abroad, I will visit you immediately when I return to Corinth.
-I have to anticipate a possibility of a battle, so I can not speak of my love for you at the moment, for it will cloud my focus."
+Once I'm finished with my progress abroad, I will visit you immediately when I return to Corinth.
+I'll have to anticipate the possibility of a battle, so I cannot speak of my love for you at the moment, for it will cloud my concentration."

-The Conqueror's hands took the silver clasp out of Ri's hair, allowing the blonde reddish curls to cascade down her face to her shoulders.
+The Conqueror's fingers took the silver clasp out of Ri's hair, allowing the reddish-blonde curls to cascade down her face, past her shoulders.